 Consequently, RAN2 would request answers to the following questions:

-1) Common design of inter-cell beam management: RAN2 understands that WI states that the inter-cell beam management to inter-cell mTRP operation (as per WI objective 1.iv.2, i.e. " The same beam measurement/reporting mechanism will be reused for inter-cell mTRP ").
+1) Common design of inter-cell beam management: RAN2 understands that WI states that the inter-cell beam management objective applies also to inter-cell mTRP operation (as per WI objective 1.iv.2, i.e. " The same beam measurement/reporting mechanism will be reused for inter-cell mTRP ").
 However, RAN2 would like to understand if there is any difference BM and mTRP operation (in general and for any of the following questions) or is the entire inter-cell beam management applicable also to inter-cell mTRP?

 2) Basic Tx/Rx operation with inter-cell beam management : The WI states that "For inter-cell beam management, a UE can transmit to or receive from only a single cell (i.e. serving cell does not change when beam selection is done)" When UE is configured to use both serving cell TRP and TRP with different PCI, RAN2 would like to understand the corresponding behaviour for: